terraware/terraware-server/README.md

     curl http://localhost:8080/v3/api-docs.yaml

+### Running the server via `docker`

+If you wish to run the Terraware server and/or Postgres database via docker, check out the `./docker/Makefile`.

+#### Run both the server and database
+This is useful if you just want the server running locally for frontend development
+1. Copy `./docker/.env.sample` to `./docker/.env` and fill in the necessary Keycloak environment variables
+2. Run `make -C docker run`

+### Run just the database
+This is useful if you are doing backend development and running the server in IntelliJ, and you don't want to install Postgres natively
+1. Run `make -C docker run-postgres`

+### Run just the server
+This is useful if you are doing frontend development and only want to run the server, perhaps you are running Postgres natively or in Docker elsewhere
+1. Run `make -C docker run-server`

 ### Viewing the API documentation

 Start the server via the command line or in IntelliJ and then navigate to: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).